SirJson/rq3vm/README.md

 # rq3vm

+### Be sure to know that this crate is at the moment in a transition phase from "prototype" to a publish-ready crate which means some high level redesigning, writing better examples and some project reorganizing.

+### _What you will find on the master branch right now might not even build._

+### The moment I'm done with everything you can download this smoothly from crates.io but until then you might have to get your hands dirty to get something running.

+***

 Ever wanted to switch from C to Rust only to write your app again in C?
 Then this Project is for you!

 I think this project only exists because I'm so fascinated with the Quake 3 Engine Architecture.
 And I recently saw that someone on Reddit called ([jnz](https://github.com/jnz)) that separated the Quake 3 Arena Virtual Machine from the rest of the game and made it available for general purpose use.
 The original thread can be found [here](https://www.reddit.com/r/programming/comments/9b839q/embedding_the_quake_3_virtual_machine_in_your_own/)